clement-escolano/blog/content/blog/signal-web.md

 It supports most of the features and seems like a good fit.

 For the server, I went with [Dendrite](https://github.com/element-hq/dendrite) first as it was advertised as the "second-generation" server by the creator of Matrix with a lightweight footprint which was important to me as it would be installed on a RaspberryPi in my home with limited resources.
-The Signal Bridge does not support this home server however[^4], so I went with [Conduwuit](https://conduwuit.puppyirl.gay/) which seems to have the same purpose as dendrite but was recommended by the Signal bridge.
+The Signal Bridge does not support this home server however[^4], so I went with [Tuwunel](https://tuwunel.chat/)[^5] which seems to have the same purpose as dendrite.

 **Note**: If I add to start again, I would have gone with [Synapse](https://element-hq.github.io/synapse/latest/), the oldest and most complete server.
-Conduwuit is still missing some features[^5] and even though Synapse was fairly heavy to run at the beginning, it seems fairly light now and should run on my Raspberry Pi.
+Tuwunel is still missing some features[^6] and even though Synapse was fairly heavy to run at the beginning, it seems fairly light now and should run on my Raspberry Pi.

 [^4]: Well, apparently it can as described in this [issue](https://github.com/mautrix/signal/issues/457), but I only found out when writing this article.

+[^5]: At the time of publication, I was using [Conduwuit](https://github.com/x86pup/conduwuit/), recommended by the Signal bridge, but it was discontinued.
+Tuwunel is the continuation of Conduwuit work.

-[^5]: When a message is read on the Matrix client, the "read status" is not transmitted back to Signal so the message is still unread on the phone.
+[^6]: When a message is read on the Matrix client, the "read status" is not transmitted back to Signal so the message is still unread on the phone.
 [GitHub issue](https://github.com/girlbossceo/conduwuit/issues/584).

 ## Architecture